smehlhoff/simple-chat/README.md

 A pseudo irc chat server using Tokio crate.

-Leveraging `tracing-loki` for centralized logging with loki and grafana.
+Leverages `tracing-loki` for centralized logging with loki and grafana.

 ![alt text](chat.png)